 - NOW – Earning the religious emblem does not complete any adventures by itself but is only an optional part of completing each of the Duty to God adventures.
 And ALL ranks (was added to the Wolf – Duty to God Footsteps adventure) now have the option of earning the Religious Emblem and counting it as one of the optional Duty to God adventure requirements.
 It still may only be counted towards advancement once and other options must be completed in subsequent years.

-*Updated (Feb 2016) “Explanation” page for how the Duty to God, Faith in God and Religious Emblem/Knot all relate to one another for LDS Cub Scouts can be downloaded religious-emblem-faith-in-god-duty-to-god-for-lds-units-explanation here.
+*Updated (Jan 2017) “Explanation” page for how the Duty to God, Faith in God and Religious Emblem/Knot all relate to one another for LDS Cub Scouts can be downloaded religious-emblem-faith-in-god-duty-to-god-for-lds-units-explanation here.
 Thanks to my friend Laura Rytting for this detailed explanation.

 With the changes coming to the Cub Scouting this year some of you may be wondering… How do these changes fit in with the LDS Faith in God program?
 Well, If you watched the LDS specific webcasts (The webcasts are no longer viewable online) The following slide was shown…

 And the following statement was made also:

 “… the new adventure program does an excellent job of correlating the requirements and rank adventures to the three areas that we want the boys to grow in… What that means is that you don’t need to plan separate Faith In God den meetings.
 When you run the new adventure program, your boys will have at least two experiences in these three different areas.
 So enjoy having fun with this new Cub Scouting program!”